jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

-require too much bandwidth compared to watching YouTube videos, rather it is affected by the clogged bandwidth because you can't send and receive data in real time.
+require too much bandwidth compared to watching YouTube videos, rather it is affected by the clogged bandwidth because, again, you can't send and receive data in real time.

 ## Ping / Latency